Expert: Childhood good behavior game leads to lower rates of self destructive behavior later in life

 The PAX Good Behavior Game program is less of traditional board game and more of a classroom setting.

 They are taught to give a motor and verbal response when hearing a harmonica, that way their eyes and attention are to the teacher.
-Beating a timer for completing tasks is another idea.
+Beating a timer for completing tasks are other ideas.

 The actual game ties it together.
-The class is divided into teams, and the teacher tasks students with finding out what bad behavior is occurring among their team.
+The class is divided into teams and the teacher tasks students with finding out what bad behavior is occurring among their time.

 Schools seeing success in short periods

-Tristan Gray, principal for Tennerton Elementary in Buckhannon, West Virginia, said his school of less than 300 students has one of the highest rates of grand families in the state, which are typically formed when parents are unable to take care of their children and can lead to disciplinary programs.
+Tristan Gray, principal for Tennerton Elementary in Buckhannon said his school of less than 300 students has one of the highest rates of grand families in the state, which are typically formed when parents are unable to take care of their children, which can lead to disciplinary programs.

 Gray said when the school had training on the program two years ago, he was sold.